KCErb/lucky-hasura-docker/TLDR.md

    docker login registry.gitlab.com -u $GITLAB_USERNAME
    ```

 3. Ensure you also have the following variables in your environment.
-You'll have to generate them yourself.
-You can place them in `.profile`.
+After generating your own passwords, place them in `.profile`.

    ```shell
    export POSTGRES_USER='postgres_admin_foo_bar'